 Green’s greatest triumph came in 1898 with the realization of his dream to consolidate the municipalities around Manhattan into today’s five-borough city.
 He first advanced the idea in 1868 to facilitate efficient, long-term planning of the metropolitan region and then revived it in earnest in 1889.
 In the mid-1890s, his contentious proposal (which critics called “Green’s hobby”) won the support of Republican Party boss Thomas Platt (1833-1910), and as president of the Consolidation Inquiry Committee, he helped draft the Consolidation Law in 1895, which was enacted in 1897 and took effect on January 1, 1898.
 The consolidation of Greater New York expanded the city from less than 60 to over 300 square miles, absorbing Brooklyn (the nation’s third largest city) in the process.

 On November 13, 1903, Green was fatally shot while entering his house on Park Avenue and 40th Street by a man who mistook him for someone else.
-On May 11, 1929, a bench in Central Park was dedicated to Andrew Haswell Green, the “Father of New York City.”
-Five trees representing the five boroughs of New York were planted next to it.
-The bench was originally placed on the site of Mount St. Vincent’s Academy, on the East Drive at 104th Street.
+On May 11, 1929, an engraved stone bench was dedicated on the site of Mount St. Vincent’s Academy, on the East Drive at 104th Street.
 It was financed by private donations and surrounded by five trees, representing the five boroughs of New York.
-When the composting operation was created in the early 1980s, the bench was moved to the site of Fort Fish, at East 106th Street, a fortification during the American Revolution and the War of 1812, and now a knoll overlooking the woodland ravine in Central Park.
+When the composting operation was created in the early 1980s, the bench was moved to the site of Fort Fish, just across the drive from Mount St. Vincent, This fortification during the American Revolution and the War of 1812 is now a knoll overlooking the woodland ravine in Central Park.
 Five new trees were planted around the bench in 1998, the year of New York City’s centennial.

 Andrew Haswell Green Details